Contrast-Security-OSS/docs/content/installation/webserver-agent/WebserverAgentConfig.md

 # Configuration

 The items that must be configured are:
-* The communication link between the Webserver Agent and Contrast-Service
 * The communication link between Contrast-Service and TeamServer
 * The NGINX service enabling the Agent to inspect traffic to certain endpoints